randriu/synthesis/README.md

 hole assignment: P1=1,P2=0,P3=0,P4=2,T1=0.0,T3=0.8,QMAX=5
 ```
 The contents of such summary will be again discussed later.
-Nonetheless, we can see that the tool reports a hole assignment that yields the optimal program.
+Nonetheless, we can already notice the last line where tool reports a hole assignment that yields the optimal program.
 The python environment can be deactivated by runnning

 ```sh